 MD, FIPP, CIPS, ASRA-PMUC, Regenerative Medicine Spine Specialist

-Currently she works in chronic interventional pain and anesthesia in Budapest at St Magdolna Private Hospital.
+Currently she works in chronic interventional pain and anesthesia in Budapest at Saint Magdolna Private Hospital.

-She is a co-founder of Pain School International that provides interventional pain education in Budapest for doctors from all around the world.
+Dr Stogicza is a co-founder of Pain School International that provides interventional pain education in Budapest for doctors from around the world.

-She has authored and co-authored numerous book-chapters and papers in chronic pain management.
+She has authored the book titled Interventional Pain, A Step-by-Step Guide for the FIPP exam, as well as co-authored numerous book-chapters and papers in chronic pain management.

 Edit Racz, MD, FIPP